Driver License

 Where can I get the latest information on the REAL ID requirements to obtain a Florida driver license or identification card?

-• Check out our Required documents page for a handy checklist
+- Check out our Required documents page for more info.

 What do I need to transfer my driver license or ID card from another state to Florida?